 An Anabaptist baker named Jan Matthijs overthrew the government of Munster, Germany, and forced all residents to be baptized.
-They then burnt all books except the Bible, declared Communism, and instituted the death penalty for adultery.
-But they legalized polygamy, with Matthijs taking fifteen wives, before he was caught and butchered.
+He then burnt all books except the Bible, declared Communism, and instituted the death penalty for adultery.
+He also legalized polygamy, with Matthijs taking fifteen wives, before he was caught and butchered.
 His lieutenant, Jan Beuckels, took charge but he also was caught, tortured to death, and hung in a cage still on display today at St Lamberts Cathedral.

 The next leader of the Anabaptists was the pacifist Menno Simons, who planted Mennonite churches in Germany and the Netherlands, while surviving 25 years as the most wanted man in Europe.
 He traveled with his wife and children, always in danger, enduring great hardship and deprivation for his beliefs.
 He was known as a man of unwavering integrity, of humble spirit, and gentle manners.

 Menno Simons (1496-1561) was a Dutchman who was educated in Catholicism, ordained a priest, but never read the Bible for the first twelve years of his priesthood.
 After reading some writings of Martin Luther, he read the New Testament and accepted the Reformed faith.
 Shortly thereafter, he witnessed the beheading of a man for baptizing an adult.
 He studied the Bible and concluded that infant baptism was wrong.

 What was truly apostolic to the Reformers was what was actually taught by Jesus Christ and His apostles—regardless of the teachings of church doctors and other learned men.
 Christ Himself had denounced the commandments of men.